BackRoom-net/Backroom-net/README.md

 # Purebasic

-[!This program is being developed under PureBasic 5.61 (Windows - x64) Current compatibility with the program is limited to windows 7,8,8.1 and 10]
+> This program is being developed under PureBasic 5.61 (Windows - x64)
+> Current compatibility with the program is limited to windows 7,8,8.1 and 10